Your constituents are attempting to make payments on your website and have received the following error message:

 Please review the credit card details and try again or contact the bank processor.

-Address Verification Service (AVS) is a service used in the United States to verify a cardholder's billing address.
+Address Verification Service (AVS) is a service used in the United States (and increasingly Canada) to verify a cardholder's billing address.
 This service provides fraud prevention for transactions that are completed without a credit card being physically presented such as eCommerce transactions.

 AVS is unreliable for credit card holders outside of the United States.
 International donors run the risk of being rejected when they register or donate because of how AVS has been configured by your organization.
 You may need to disable AVS if you want to accept a credit card from a donor outside of the United States, but note that disabling AVS will put your organization at higher risk of transactions from fraud or stolen credit cards.